U.S. Congress poised to approve biggest tax overhaul in 30 years

 ‘NEW GILDED AGE’

-Democrats, who unanimously oppose the Republican bill, railed against it as a giveaway to corporations and the wealthy that would add $1.5 trillion to the federal debt over the next decade.
+Democrats, who unanimously oppose the Republican bill, railed against it as a giveaway to corporations and the wealthy that would add $1.5 trillion to the federal debt over the next decade and deepen the U.S. income gap between rich and poor.

 “There are so many rip-offs in this bill that people are going to say this is some kind of new Gilded Age,” said Senator Ron Wyden, top Democrat on the Senate Tax Committee.